98zyx/Hetero-center-loss-for-cross-modality-person-re-id/README.md

 ## Update:
 2020-06-03：
-Because pytorch allocate the data of a batch to each gpu when using multi-gpus, the loss may be incorrectly computed.
+Because pytorch  split the data of a batch to each gpu when using multi-gpus, the loss may be incorrectly computed.
 The users may need to use single gpu to reproduce the experimental results in the paper.

 2020-01-07:
 we fix up a bug in learning rate schedule, before that only the first three parameter group's learning rate will be correctly decay to 1/10.
 However, after fixing up the bug, the model's performance still stay the same.
 The updated model and code have been upload.